I didn't stay up at the hospital until three a.m. waiting

 I wanted to be that frivolous,

-to squeeze the surface of
+squeeze the surface of

 my nine year old feet, marking me